Economics of fascism

 Historians and other scholars disagree on the question of whether a specifically fascist type of economic policy can be said to exist.
 David Baker argues that there is an identifiable economic system in fascism that is distinct from those advocated by other ideologies, comprising essential characteristics that fascist nations shared.
 Payne, Paxton, Sternhell et al. argue that while fascist economies share some similarities, there is no distinctive form of fascist economic organization.
 Gerald Feldman and Timothy Mason argue that fascism is distinguished by an absence of coherent economic ideology and an absence of serious economic thinking.
 They state that the decisions taken by fascist leaders cannot be explained within a logical economic framework.

 Fascist movements tended to not have any fixed economic principles, other than a general desire that the economy should help build a strong nation.
 As such, scholars argue that fascists had no economic ideology, but they did follow popular opinion, the interests of their donors and the necessities of World War II.
 In general, fascist governments exercised control over private property but they did not nationalize it.
 Scholars also noted that big business developed an increasingly close partnership with the Italian Fascist and German Nazi governments after they took power.
 Business leaders supported the government's political and military goals.
 In exchange, the government pursued economic policies that maximized the profits of its business allies.

 Fascism had a complex relationship with capitalism, both supporting and opposing different aspects of it at different times and in different countries.
 In general, fascists held an instrumental view of capitalism, regarding it as a tool that may be useful or not, depending on circumstances.
-Fascists aimed to promote what they considered the national interests of their countries; they supported the right to own private property and the profit motive because they believed that they were beneficial to the economic development of a nation, but they commonly sought to eliminate the autonomy of large-scale capitalism from the state and opposed the perceived decadence, hedonism, and cosmopolitanism of the wealthy in contrast to the idealized discipline, patriotism and moral virtue of the members of the middle classes.
-They opposed usury and criticized what they viewed as the resulting "enslavement to interest."
+Fascists aimed to promote what they considered the national interests of their countries; they supported private property and the profit motive because they considered them beneficial to the economic development of a nation, and because they held social Darwinist beliefs that the success of the wealthy proved their superiority and that interfering with natural selection in the economy would burden the nation by preserving weak individuals.
+However, fascists also commonly sought to eliminate the autonomy of large-scale capitalism from the state, and they opposed the perceived decadence, hedonism, and cosmopolitanism of the wealthy in contrast to the idealized discipline, patriotism and moral virtue of the middle classes.

 While other Western capitalist countries strove for increased state ownership of industry during the same period, Nazi Germany transferred public ownership into the private sector and handed over some public services to private organizations, mostly those affiliated with the Nazi Party.
 According to historian Richard Overy, the Nazi war economy was a mixed economy that combined free markets with central planning and described the economy as being somewhere in between the command economy of the Soviet Union and the capitalist system of the United States.
 Others have described Nazi Germany as being corporatist, authoritarian capitalist, or totalitarian capitalist.
 Fascist Italy has been described as corporatist.